Thigh fly (Adductor Magnus Stretch)

 Exercise / Hip, Leg

-The thigh fly exercise is also known as the adductor magnus stretch or inner thigh stretch.
-It helps to improve flexibility, mobility, and strength in the inner thigh area.
-It involves lying on your back and lifting your legs towards the ceiling, then opening and closing your legs in a controlled manner to engage the inner thigh muscles.
+The Thigh Fly, also known as the Adductor Magnus Stretch or Inner Thigh Stretch, is a versatile exercise that enhances flexibility, mobility, and strength in the inner thigh area.
+This exercise involves lying on your back, lifting your legs towards the ceiling, and then opening and closing them in a controlled manner to engage the inner thigh muscles.

-This exercise can be performed both as a static stretch, where you hold the position for a certain amount of time, or as a dynamic movement, where you perform repetitions of opening and closing your legs.
+The Thigh Fly can be performed as either a static stretch, where you hold the position for a certain period, or as a dynamic movement, where you continuously open and close your legs.
+Both variations offer unique benefits and can be incorporated into your stretching or workout routine.

 How to: Thigh fly (Adductor Magnus Stretch)